 This paper considers a variant on the Byzantine Generals problem, in which processes start with arbitrary real values rather than Boolean values or values from some bounded range, and in which approximate, rather than exact, agreement is the desired goal.
 Algorithms are presented to reach approximate agreement in asynchronous, as well as synchronous systems.
-The asynchronous agreement algorithm is an interesting contrast to a result of Fischer, Lynch, and Paterson, who show that exact agreement in not attainable in an asynchronous system with as few as one faulty process.
-The algorithms work by successive approximation, with a provable convergence rate that depends on the ration between the number of faults and the number of processes.
+The asynchronous agreement algorithm is an interesting contrast to a result of Fischer, Lynch, and Paterson, who show that exact agreement is not attainable in an asynchronous system with as few as one fault process.
+The algorithms work by successive approximation, with a provable convergence rate that depends on the ratio between the number of faulty processes and the total number of processes.
 Lower bounds on the convergence rate for algorithms of this form are proven, and the algorithms presented are shown to be optimal.